Cut trees expected to arrive by November 23rd. Living trees in stock now.

 The Christmas tree is one of the most iconic symbols of the holiday season.
 The dark green needles and smell of fresh cut wood brings a piece of nature right into your living room.
 The lights, bows and ornaments that you hang are a reflection of your own personality and bridge past memories with new holiday experiences.
 At Fort Collins Nursery, we understand the importance of picking out that perfect tree and our dedicated staff will brave the snow and the cold to help you find it!

-This year our tree lot features native Alpine Fir and Lodgepole Pines that are harvested in the Rocky Mountains.
+This year our tree lot features native Alpine Fir and Lodgepole Pines that are harvested in the Rocky Mountains, as well as plantation grown Scotch Pine and Fraser Fir from Minnesota.
 The Lodgepole have long been a local favorite because of their distinct Colorado look with pine cones still attached as a beautiful reminder of their place in our local ecosystem.
-We have also brought in several varieties of plantation grown Scotch Pine and Fraser Fir from Minnesota.
-The Fraser is considered one of the more popular and traditional varieties because of its fragrance, shape and strong limbs.
-Each tree is cut fresh by our trusted suppliers and vary in size, ranging anywhere from a 2-3 foot table topper to 14 foot giants.
+The Fraser is considered one of the more popular and traditional varieties because of its fragrance, shape, and strong limbs.
+Each tree is cut fresh by our trusted suppliers and vary in size, ranging anywhere from petite table toppers to elegant giants.